Kibo/melonjs-cookbook/cookbook/quiz/README.md

 # Quiz
 The extension controls a quiz.
-Useful for entering and solving tasks in RPG games.
+Useful for entering and solving tasks and riddles in RPG like games.

 **MelonJS Version**: >= 0.9.9